bahrus/xtal-element/README.md

 initRenderCallback(ctx: RenderContext, target: HTMLElement | DocumentFragment){}
 ```

 **NB**  This kind of css-based inheritance chain that XtalElement provides probably shouldn't go too many levels deep.
-I.e. a Vendor provides a default UI, which a consumer can tweak, essentially.
+I.e. a vendor provides a default UI, which a consumer can tweak, essentially.
 But having a chain of independent, loosely coupled third party developers inheriting in this manner seems like it could lend itself to some significant fragility.

-## Minimal XtalViewElement Setup
+## XtalViewElement

+I suspect that many (most?) components today tend to have a one-to-one mapping between a component and a business domain object fetched via some promise-based Rest / GraphQL / (SOAP?) api.
+XtalViewElement provides help to provide a pattern for doing this, in such a way that the light children will continue to display until such a time as there's something better to see than the light children.

+I'm not 100% satisfied with the name "XtalViewElement" -- the View here refers to the retrieved business domain object that we want to display (and possibly edit or manipulate).
+But the other properties defined within the extending element can certainly also be "viewed".

+XtalViewElement keeps track of the "state" the component is in -- i.e. initializing, updating, and also providing support for [aborting](https://cameronnokes.com/blog/cancelling-async-tasks-with-abortcontroller/).

+XtalViewElement is hoping that the [custom state pseudo class proposal](https://www.chromestatus.com/feature/6537562418053120) will continue to gain some momentum, which would allow for styling adjustments to be made during different transaction periods.
+XtalViewElement also conveys state changes via events.

+XtalViewElement also supports something that may only be applicable 33.7% of the time -- just as XtalElement sees a strong case that it is a good idea to separate initialization from updating, as far as rendering, likewise sometimes what you need to retrieve originally may differ from what needs to be retrieved subsequently.

+For example, a component might want to retrieve the data required for subsequent dropdown filters, along with the data required for the main view - which may be a chart or a grid, for example.
+Performance / maintainability considerations might make it prudent to combine the data retrieval for both the filters together in one call, especially if the filters share the same data.
+But as the filters change via user interaction, we only want to retrieve the data needed for the grid or chart, but not for the filters.
+It is for this reason that a separate update protocol is provided.

 The code below shows the minimal amount of code needed to define a custom element using this library, without any non optimal corner cutting.
 If you are using TypeScript, it won't compile until some code is placed in many of the properties / methods below.

+## Minimal XtalViewElement Setup

 ```TypeScript
 import {XtalViewElement} from '../xtal-view-element.js';